 The petitioner must submit written testimony in support of the request(s) made in its petition.

-An index of issues shall be included by any party that has at least four witnesses providing testimony and at least two of those witnesses are providing testimony on the same issue(s).
-The example of the Indiana Michigan Power Company rate case (IURC Cause No. 45235) is recommended.
+An index of issues shall be provided as a workpaper by any party that has at least eight witnesses providing testimony and at least two of those witnesses provide testimony on the same issue or issues.
+A sample index is attached hereto.

-Any workpapers submitted by any party shall be submitted as Excel spreadsheets with formulas intact and with explicit references to workpapers or linkages to all source or precursor spreadsheets.
+Inputs used to calculate revenues, expenses and other revenue requirements should be transparent and subject to inquiry and analysis.
+Any spreadsheet submitted by any party shall be provided as an Excel spreadsheet with formulas intact so that inputs may be known and verified.
+Workpapers shall include explicit references to other applicable workpapers or linkages to all source or precursor spreadsheets.

-Petitioners are encouraged to provide additional information for background and education in their case-in-chief, including responses to expected questions, to the extent practicable and permissible and, if applicable, without unilaterally disclosing confidential settlement negotiations.
+Petitioners are encouraged to provide additional information for background and education in their case-in-chief, including responses to expected questions, to the extent practicable and permissible and, if applicable, without unilaterally disclosing confidential settlement negotiations or other confidential information or discussions.

 Proposed orders shall: